-I have used the MBTI for several decades and have found it widens perspective and deepens situational awareness as leaders increase their self-knowledge.
+In my coaching practice, I have used the MBTI for several decades and have found it widens perspective and deepens situational awareness as leaders increase their self-knowledge.

 Your Personality Type is conveyed in a 4-letter code.
 The 16 personality types of the Myers-Briggs Type Indicator are listed here in what is called a "type table."

 Because this instrument has been around for over seventy years, there are some who believe it is outdated.
 This is an example of how the test of time serves the assessment well.
 It has been around, and with its widespread use, has demonstrated the 4 letter type is effective identifying normal differences in how we live and work.
 When these are over looked, conflict and misunderstanding can be the result.